switch-ch/ansible-role-openstack-service-builder/example_service/Readme.md

 ### IPv6

 IPv6 is optional.
-If you choose to use it, then you need to add the network prefix you got in the file `<repo>/group_vars/infra.site1.yml` after having created the network and before you create any VMs.
+If you choose to use it, then you need to add the network cidr you got in the file `<repo>/group_vars/infra.site1.yml` after having created the network and before you create any VMs.

-    ipv6_prefix: "2001:620:5ca1:4002:"
+    ipv6_cidr: "2001:620:5ca1:4002::/64"

 Run Playbooks
 =========